jupste/openrefine_docker/README.md

 # OpenRefine dockerize

 This repo provides a dockerized environment for OpenRefine client and server in same image.
 The code is mostly based on work by [Felix Lohmeier](https://github.com/opencultureconsulting/openrefine-docker).
+OpenRefine is an open source data wrangling software designed to handle large amounts of data with ease.
+OpenRefine is planned to be used in VesselAI project as a data wrangling tool.
+This part of the project is developed by University of Helsinki.

 ## Docker image